Arks-Layer/Nova-Tools/README.md

 A set of tools to modify the files in Nova, so we can get a translation going!

-##AIF Parser (parser_aif.py) [Developed by Nagato]
-This tool extracts AIF files (Specifically Phantasy Star: Nova files).
-This handles .aifs with multiple images inside, and also different image compressions.

 ##AIF to GXT (aif_to_gxt.py) [Developed by Nagato]
 Converts AIF files to GXT files, for use with GXTConvert.

-##Font Size Fix Tool (labyrinth_no_kanata_fix_font_size.py) [Developed by Nagato]
-[Documentation needed]

 ##GXT Convert (GXTConvert.exe) [Developed by [xdaniel](https://twitter.com/xdanieldzd)]
 This converts GXT files to PNG.

-##PNG Files
-These are required to work with the Nova files.
-Put them in the same directory as the py files.

-##RMD Parser (parse_script.py)  [Developed by Nagato]
-This tool outputs a HTML file and PNG file, which are used to view the scripts.
-It's not possible to output raw text without making a mapping between the various font files.

-##Script Insertion Tool (labyrinth_no_kanata_insert_script.py) [Developed by Nagato]
+##psnova-texteditor [Developed by Nagato]
-[Documentation needed]
+Includes two parts: psnova-texteditor and psnova-textinserter.
+psnova-texteditor is a GUI program that lets you view any .rmd file located in the "scripts" folder in the same folder as the EXE.
+This tool can also be used to dump all strings into separate PNG files for viewing outside of the application.
+NOTE: You must also have BasicCharSet.rmd and BasicRubySet.rmd available in the scripts folder for maximum compatibility.
+psnova-textinserter is a CLI program that uses the translations.json file from psnova-texteditor to generate new .rmd files.
+The original .rmd files must be located in the "scripts" folder in the same folder as the EXE.